-Under the PEOPLE umbrella are two committees: Law-Related Education and Bench Media.
-Law-Related Education (LRE) is chaired by Chief Judge John Gerrard, United States District Judge for the District of Nebraska.
+Under the PEOPLE umbrella are two committees: Civics Education and Bench Media.
+Civics Education is chaired by Judge John Gerrard, United States District Judge for the District of Nebraska.
 Bench Media is chaired by Nebraska Supreme Court Chief Justice Mike Heavican.

 The Bench Media Committee is committed to ensuring a professional and positive working relationship among Nebraska lawyers, courts, and the media.
 The committee relies on the volunteer efforts of both the legal and media professionals.

 Other completed and ongoing activities include the following: